William Lombardy: In film

 On September 16, 2015, the American biographical film Pawn Sacrifice was released, starring Tobey Maguire as Bobby Fischer, Liev Schreiber as Boris Spassky, Lily Rabe as Joan Fischer, and Peter Sarsgaard as Lombardy.

-Later years and death
+Personal life

 Lombardy left the priesthood in 1980.
-In 1982, he met a woman at a chess tournament in the Netherlands whom he married and later had a son.
+In 1982, he met a woman at a chess tournament in the Netherlands whom he married and with whom he later had a son.

+Later life and death

 In March 2016, The New York Times reported that Lombardy was embroiled in an eviction battle against his landlord, allegedly being several thousand dollars behind in rent.
 In 2016 he was evicted and left homeless, living on the subways and in various chess clubs.

 The Archdiocese of New York was made aware of his plight and agreed to house him and provide long-term care even though he had left the priesthood.
 Lombardy accepted the offer but soon thereafter he left New York to live with a friend, Ralph Palmieri, in Martinez, California.

-He died of a suspected heart attack at Palmieri's home on October 13, 2017.
+Lombardy died of a suspected heart attack at Palmieri's home on October 13, 2017.